melanco/rhsummit/gitops-ansible.md

-# Staying miles ahead of the competition: Automating on red hat openshift witn ansible and gitops

-Ansible Automation Platform
+## Ansible Automation Platform

-Create automation content in a more cosistent way

-Manage automation processes more effectively

-scale automation capacity easily and on-demand.

-Decoupling of control plane and execution plane in AAP 2.
+The Ansible Automation Platform (AAP) allows you to create automation content in a more consistent way, manage automation processes more effectively, and scale automation capacity easily and on-demand.
+AAP 2 decouples the control plane and execution plane.

-AWX resource Operator
+## AWX Resource Operator

-Provides you the ability to launch jobs and create ansible job templates by creating resources directly in a kubernetes/openshift environement

-There are currently two custom resources porvided by the awx-resource-operator

-ansible job - launched a job in the awx/aap instances
+The AWX Resource Operator provides the ability to launch jobs and create Ansible job templates by creating resources directly in a Kubernetes/OpenShift environment.
+There are currently two custom resources provided by the AWX Resource Operator: ansible job, which launches a job in the AWX/AAP instances, and jobtemplate, which creates a template in AAP.

-jobtemplate -  the template to create in AAP

-GitOps with argo/cd
+## GitOps with ArgoCD

-Ensures consistency in applications when you deploy them to different cluster environments.

-- Development
-- Staging
-- Production

-RH GitOps uses ArgoCD to maintain cluster resources by using ArgoCD as a controller.
+GitOps with ArgoCD ensures consistency in applications when deploying to different cluster environments, such as development, staging, and production.
+RH GitOps uses ArgoCD as a controller to maintain cluster resources.

 Workflow

-image
+The workflow looks like this :

+Pull request —> Git repository —> Openshift GitOps —> AWS resource Operator —> Ansible automation platform.

+### How this could be useful to us :

+We could use the workflow to automate running playbooks based on events or before upgrading clusters.
+(Automatically launching the health check playbook before an upgrade or maintenance)

+Usefulness mitigated by TeamCity but still cool to know this exists.